md-parser/parser/README.md

 ## What is this?

-This is a markdown parser that returns an AST (Abstract Syntax Tree) of the markdown document.
+Markdown parser that returns an AST (Abstract Syntax Tree) of the markdown document.

 ## What is different?